PsyTeachR/stat-models-v1/docs/04-interactions.md

 When the interaction term is statistically significant at some $\alpha$ level (e.g., 0.05), you reject the null hypothesis that the interaction coefficient is zero (e.g., $H_0: \beta_3 = 0$), which implies the lines are not parallel in the population.

 However, a non-significant interaction does *not* necessarily imply that the lines are parallel in the population.
-They might be, but it's also possible that they are not, and your study just lacked sufficient <a class='glossary' target='_blank' title='The probability of rejecting the null hypothesis when it is false.' href='https://psyteachr.github.io/glossary/p#power'>power</a> to detect the difference.
+They might be, but it's also possible that they are not, and your study just lacked sufficient <a class='glossary' target='_blank' title='The probability of rejecting the null hypothesis when it is false, for a specific analysis, effect size, sample size, and criteria for significance.' href='https://psyteachr.github.io/glossary/p#power'>power</a> to detect the difference.

 The best you can do to get evidence for the null hypothesis is to run what is called an equivalence test, where you seek to reject a null hypothesis that the population effect is larger than some smallest effect size of interest; see @Lakens_Scheel_Isager_2018 for a tutorial.